Top Things That Tattoo Artists Hate

 3. Talking on the Phone

-You should keep your phone silent and out of sight during any tattooing session and instead focus your full attention on your artist.
-They’ll appreciate the conversation as they work, and you won’t end up missing any important questions or warnings.
+You should keep your phone on silent and out of sight during any tattooing session and instead, focus your full attention on your artist.
+They’ll appreciate the conversation as they work and you won’t end up missing any important questions or warnings.

 5. Bringing an Entourage

 It can be nerve-wracking to get a new tattoo, so many people want to bring some moral support along to their appointment.
-While it’s usually fine to bring one or two friends, coming alongside a whole crowd of people is a definite no-no for most tattoo artists.
+While it’s usually fine to bring a friend, being accompanied by an entourage is a definite no-no for most tattoo artists.

 Many shops have official guest policies for clients who are getting a tattoo.
 Before your appointment, you should know how many people you’re allowed to bring along with you before inviting any friends or family.